 August 8, 1997: At Macworld Expo, Steve Jobs introduces the world to Apple’s new slogan, “Think different.”
-The catchy advertising reassures fans that Apple is exiting its mid-1990s dark age and once again making products customers will love.
+The catchy marketing reassures fans that Apple is exiting its mid-1990s dark age and once again making products customers will love.

 Apple goes back to TBWA Chiat/Day ad agency

-The “Think different” phrase came from TBWA Chiat/Day copywriter Craig Tanimoto.
+The “think different” phrase came from TBWA Chiat/Day copywriter Craig Tanimoto.
 As I detailed in my book The Apple Revolution, one of Tanimoto’s ideas for a new Apple ad included a Dr. Seuss-style poem about computers.
-It wasn’t good, but he liked the two words “think different” — despite their now infamous lack of proper grammar.
+It wasn’t good, but he liked the two words “think different” — despite their now-infamous lack of proper grammar.

 “My heart started racing because no one had really voiced that idea for Apple,” he told me.
 “I looked over at [a picture I had drawn] of Thomas Edison and thought, ‘think different.’
 I [next] drew a little sketch of Einstein and wrote ‘think different’ next to him as well and drew a miniature Apple logo.”

-The “Here’s to the crazy ones” lines for the “Think different” ad were written by other copywriters, Rob Siltanen and Ken Segall.
+The “here’s to the crazy ones” lines for the “think different” ad were written by other copywriters, Rob Siltanen and Ken Segall.
 (Segall also named the iMac.)